GeorgiKostadinovPro/MyGymWorld/README.md

 <p>One more thing is that members of a gym can easily by cards for that gym directly from the platform (weekly, monthly or yearly membership).</p>
 <p>After paying for a card each user receives a QR Code card and now he can easily go in the gym and exercise.</p>
 <p>When a membership expires he can easily buy a new one.</p>
-<p>Gym managers can easily keep track of their gyms and payments throught heir Manager Panel.</p>
+<p>Gym managers can easily keep track of their gyms and payments throught their Manager Panel.</p>

 <!-- TechStack -->
 ### :space_invader: Tech Stack